Big-Life-Lab/PHES-ODM/metadata.md

 -   **value**: The actual measurement value that was obtained through analysis.

 -   **qualityFlag**: Does the reporter suspect the measurement having some quality issues?
-(Boolean)

--   **denyAccessToPublic**: If this is True, this data will not be available to the public.
-(Boolean)
+-   **noAccessToPublic**: If this is True, this data will not be available to the public.
+If missing, data will be available to the public.

--   **denyAccessToAllOrganizations**: If this is True, this data will not be available to any partner organization.
-(Boolean)
+-   **noAccessToAllOrg**: If this is True, this data will not be available to any partner organization.
+If missing, data will be available to the all organizations.

--   **denyAccessToSelf**: If this is True, this data will not be shown on the portal when this reporter logs in.
-(Boolean)
+-   **noAccessToSelf**: If this is True, this data will not be shown on the portal when this reporter logs in.
+If missing, data will be available to this reporter.

--   **denyAccessToFederalPublicHealthAuthorities**: If this is True, the data will not be available to employees of the Public Health Agency of Canada - PHAC.
-(Boolean)
+-   **noAccessToPHAC**: If this is True, the data will not be available to employees of the Public Health Agency of Canada - PHAC.
+If missing, data will be available to employees of the Public Health Agency of Canada - PHAC.

--   **denyAccessToLocalPublicHealthAuthorities**: If this is True the, data will not be available to local health authorities.
-(Boolean)
+-   **noAccessToLocalHA**: If this is True the, data will not be available to local health authorities.
+If missing, data will be available to local health authorities.

--   **denyAccessToProvincialPublicHealthAuthorities**: If this is True, this data will not be available to provincial health authorities.
-(Boolean)
+-   **noAccessToProvHA**: If this is True, this data will not be available to provincial health authorities.
+If missing, data will be available to provincial health authorities.

--   **denyAccessToOtherDataProviders**: If this is True, this data will not be available to other data providers not listed before.
-(Boolean)
+-   **noAccessToOtherProv**: If this is True, this data will not be available to other data providers not listed before.
+If missing, data will be available to other data providers not listed before

--   **denyAccessToDetails**: More details on the existing confidentiality requirements of this measurement.
+-   **noAccessToDetails**: More details on the existing confidentiality requirements of this measurement.

 -   **notes**: Any additional notes.